What You Need to Know About Microsoft 365 Copilot

 First, you need to have a digital foundation to support Copilot.

-- Move to Microsoft 365 for your productivity tools (OneDrive, Exchange Online, SharePoint).
+- Move to Microsoft 365 Apps for your productivity tools (OneDrive, Exchange Online, SharePoint).

 - Update your device hardware and operating systems (Windows 11).